 Other factors to take into considering include:

-Read our full guide on moving and living in Singapore as an expat in 2021.
+Read our full guide on moving and living in Singapore as an expat.

 Peace of mind when you move

 In this article, we took you through the best countries to move to from the USA – in terms of the standard of living, cost of living, language barrier, economic opportunities, lifestyle and more.
 At William Russell, we have nearly 30 years of helping expatriates settle into their new lives overseas by providing world-class international health insurance.
 We also have lots of expert resources to help you and your family choose a country to move to and adapt to life abroad.
 As always, make sure you do your research before you relocate or retire abroad.
 It’s a good idea to read and watch as much as you can about your intended destination before you commit, especially on international job opportunities.